Three quirky pieces I bought & love:

 - First, I broke down & bought the Old Navy polka dot sweater that’s been featured all over blogs & Pinterest.
 I haven’t received it yet, but I’ll post a mini-review when it arrives.
 So cute.

 UPDATE: I returned the sweater.
 It’s cute in person, and good quality for Old Navy, but the print makes you look significantly wider/bigger up top.
-I’m short & curvy, so this just wasn’t the best look for me.
+I’m short & curvy, so this just wasn’t the look for me.
 Two bloggers who make it look good, though: Mix & Match Fashion & Petite Little Girl.

 - Finally, I’m currently setting up self-hosted WordPress sites for several clients.
 In doing so, I’ve realized that I’m ready to transfer my blogs to WordPress.
 Typepad has been great all these years, but I need something more customizable & functional.
 I want jQuery slideshows and responsive site design like everybody else!